 Background

 The City of Goodlettsville is a suburb north of Nashville, Tennessee.
-The City lies partially in Davidson County and Sumner County.
+The City lies partially in Davidson and Sumner Counties.
 The City’s population is approximately 16,000 and consists of 15 square miles.

 The City of Goodlettsville operates under the City Manager-Commission form of government.
 The City provides a full range of municipal services.
 These services include police, fire and emergency medical services, parks and recreational facilities, street maintenance and construction, public improvements, general administrative services and sewer collection services.